 These tools articulate the key teaching and caregiving competencies that result in high-quality learning experiences for young children.
-The tools are designed for specialists and coaches to document teachers’ demonstration of each competency through classroom observation and to use the data to set professional development goals with their teaching staff.
+The tools are designed for specialists (an early childhood professional who provides coaching, mentoring and/or training, to support practitioners and other professionals in continuous quality improvement efforts) to document teachers’ demonstration of each competency through classroom observation and to use the data to set professional development goals with their teaching staff.
 They can also be used by teachers directly to self-assess their skills, set goals for improvement, and track their progress over time.
 CLI now includes these tools for two age groups: Infant & Toddler and Prekindergarten!

 This version includes high-quality caregiving and instructional behaviors that support language and communication, early literacy, cognitive skills, social and emotional development, and physical development for infants and toddlers.
 Teachers can work toward the implementation of these behaviors with the support of the CIRCLE Infant & Toddler Teacher Training: Play with Me professional development series (free for all teachers).
 Paper-pencil versions are accessible below.
 The online version includes the Infant & Toddler Competency Observation Tool (COT) with extensive goal-setting features.
 The Infant & Toddler COT is available for organizations that meet TSR Online eligibility requirements, or who purchase access through the CLI Solutions Group.